The Spirit in Whole Gatherings -

 Prayer: Loving Father, thank you for your wonderful grace.
 And thank you for the knowledge that, in Jesus' name, the Holy Spirit will perform His ministries today as He did among the early Saints.

-Lord, stir your People to realise that these Kingdom things can be manifest them in their gatherings.
-Your Kingdom come.
+Lord, stir your People to realise that these Kingdom things can be manifest through them.
+Your Kingdom come indeed, Father.

 In Jesus' name.
 Amen.